Mar 12, 2017

 'cause i don t wanna help

-I don t wanna be the "good intentionned white folk" feeling so bad about it all
+I don t wanna be the "good intentionned white folk" feeling so

 ...and yet so disconnected...